King Shaka International Airport: Road

-The airport is accessible from both the N2 freeway and the alternative R102 road, with the M65 linking the N2 at exit 195 and the R102 between Verulam and oThongathi with the airport.
-The M65 does not continue from the N2 interchange to the coastal M4 highway, necessitating M4 traffic to divert to the N2 using either the M27 if approaching from the south, or the M43 (uShukela Drive) if approaching from the north; however, the airport's Environmental Impact Assessment recommended that the M65 should be extended to the M4 in the future should traffic volumes rise to the point where this would become necessary.
+The airport is accessible from both the N2 freeway and the alternative R102 road, with the M65 linking the N2 at exit 195 and the R102 between Verulam and oThongathi (Tongaat) with the airport.
+The M65 does not continue from the N2 interchange to the coastal M4 highway, necessitating M4 traffic to divert to the N2 using either the M27 if approaching from the south, or the M43 (Ushukela Drive) if approaching from the north; however, the airport's Environmental Impact Assessment recommended that the M65 should be extended to the M4 in the future should traffic volumes rise to the point where this would become necessary.
 Another notable road in the vicinity of the airport is the R614 from the Albert Falls and Wartburg areas, which terminates at the R102 in the northern outskirts of oThongathi; users of the R614 access the airport via the R102.

-The majority of routes to and from the airport via the N2 involve payment of a toll: traffic leaving the airport to the south (the direction of Durban) must pass through the La Mercy Ramp Plaza located at the interchange of the N2 and M65, while traffic arriving at and leaving the airport from the north (the direction of Ballito/KwaDukuza) must pass through the mainline oThongathi Toll Plaza located at the interchange of the N2 and M43.
+The majority of routes to and from the airport via the N2 involve payment of a toll: traffic leaving the airport to the south (the direction of Durban) must pass through the La Mercy Ramp Plaza located at the interchange of the N2 and M65, while traffic arriving at and leaving the airport from the north (the direction of Ballito/KwaDukuza) must pass through the mainline of oThongathi Toll Plaza located at the interchange of the N2 and M43.
 Motorists arriving from the south along the N2 are not tolled, and the R102 acts as an untolled alternative route.
-The N2 S from the airport can lead to the M4 S in uMhlanga which leads directly into the city.
+The N2 S from the airport can lead to the M4 S in uMhlanga, which leads directly into the city.

 The airport contains 6,500 public parking bays, both in a short-term parkade and in a shaded medium-term parking area.
 Public road transport is provided by airport shuttle buses and metered taxis, which have been allocated their own pick-up and drop-off area adjacent to the terminal entrance to the international arrivals area.

 Rail link

 The main railway line heading north from Durban along the North Coast runs close to the R102.
 Direct rail access was provided for in the master plans, and is expected to be constructed after 2010 as part of the second phase of construction.
 In 2014, talks of a new high-speed monorail between the city and the airport were put forward, with an expected start to construction set for 2017.

+In late 2024, it was announced that the eThekwini Metropolitan Municipality was planning a feasibility study for a tram-light rail system between the Durban city centre and the airport, while an exclusive rail link was still under consideration.
+The tram-light rail system feasibility study was cancelled in June 2025 by the municipality due to no acceptable tenders being received.